‘No love’ between Flyers and Canadiens heading into Game 6

 “There’s no doubt that there’s no love between both teams,” Flyers coach Alain Vigneault said.
 “Like we expected, a very competitive series.
 Like we expected (Wednesday) night, a very competitive game.
 That’s what hockey’s all about.”

-In Game 5, Canadiens forward Jesperi Kotkaniemi hit on Travis Sanheim led to some stitches and a major penalty and ejection.
-Philadelphia defenseman Matt Niskanen’s stick also got up in Brendan Gallagher’s face to the point he was bleeding from his mouth and needed more evaluation Thursday.
+In Game 5, Canadiens forward Jesperi Kotkaniemi’s hit on Travis Sanheim led to some stitches and a major penalty and ejection.
+Philadelphia defenseman Matt Niskanen’s stick also got up in Brendan Gallagher’s face and broke his jaw.

-“Gallagher got up and seemed fine.,” Vigneault said.
-“He was talking to the referees, and the whole time that he was on the bench he was talking to our players for the rest of the game.”
+The Canadiens ruled out Gallagher for the rest of the series because he needs to leave the Toronto bubble for surgery.
+It’s a big loss for Montreal; associate coach Kirk Muller called Gallagher “the heartbeat of our team.”

-While his team awaits the result of Niskanen’s hearing that could cause him to miss the rest of the series, Vigneault expects Gallagher to play in Game 6 (7 p.m.
-EDT, NBC Sports Network).
-The Canadiens wouldn’t expect any less from the agitating winger generously listed at 5-foot-9 who plays way bigger.
+Niskanen was suspended for Game 6 (7 p.m.
+EDT, NBC Sports Network) after the NHL’s department of player safety determined he was reckless with his stick but did not intend to hit Gallagher in the face.
+Vigneault called it “a hockey play.”

 Desperation only brings the best out of Montreal’s young group.